 Always start with the ATV on a flat, level surface.
 Carbon monoxide poisoning can kill you, so keep your ATV outside while it's running.
 Follow these steps to start it up:

 1. Climb up onto the ATV and sit down.

 2. Engage the parking brake.

 3. Shift into neutral.

 4. Turn on the ignition.

-5. Press the starter button.
+5. Pull the starter lever.

 6. Let the engine warm up.